Important is Better than Urgent

 With Week 1 scores in the books, two weeks of feedback submitted, and three weeks of assignments complete, I’m getting some good traction and getting close to the halfway point.

 Project Plans are More Than Gantt Charts

 Project planning is a process, not just a one-time event.
 It’s a continuous effort throughout the project and as the project evolves, the plan will need to evolve with it.
 In order for the project plan to do everything we wish, it needs to be the best version of the truth a team can surface.
-Sometimes we copy and paste another teammates plan from a prior project and try to adapt it to make something quickly to get teams moving.
+Sometimes we copy and paste another teammates plan from a prior project and try to adapt it to make something quick to get teams moving.
 If we don’t set time apart to make sure it reflects the goals and input provided across the organization (expanding and crafting a realistic planning horizon), the unfinished version that gets circulated might cause unnecessary hiccups down the road.
-Taking ownership of making better project plans can be tricky and take time you don’t have (stakeholders putting pressure on for a quick turn)—but overall it’s well worth it if the space is made and done properly.
+Taking ownership of making better project plans can be tricky and take time you don’t have (stakeholders putting pressure on for a quick turn)—but overall it’s well worth it if space is made for it and done properly.